nju-websoft/CADDIE/README.md

 - [experiment/3-snippet](https://github.com/nju-websoft/CBDS/tree/main/experiment/3-snippet) provides all the original relevance judgments and ratings from the participants of our user study.
 - In [user-study-results](https://github.com/nju-websoft/CBDS/blob/main/experiment/3-snippet/user-study-results.xlsx), each row represents a record.
 The column *"user"* stands for the user id.
 The *"dataset_relevance"* is the relevance score judged by the user.
 The *"accuracy"* is a binary score comparing the user-judged relevance with the gold standard from the test collection.
 The *"rating_metadata"* and *"rating_snippet"* are the ratings to the usefulness of metadata and snippets, respectively.

-> If you have any question about the codes or experimental results, please email to [will be avaliable after double-blind review period].
+> If you have any question about the codes or experimental results, please email to [xxwang@smail.nju.edu.cn](mailto:xxwang@smail.nju.edu.cn).

 ## License